 First of all, is addiction to gaming a real thing?
 Yes and no. On the one hand the WHO officially recognized it as a condition in 2019, on the other there’s quite a lot of controversy around how ‘addiction’ is defined.
-What you’ll find are a lot of studies centred on dopamine production however, it’s all a bit tenuous as dopamine is produced by lots of nice things like running or breastfeeding which don’t make people behave compulsively.
-For me what’s important is that for some people compulsive gaming can have a very negative impact on their lives and the obsessive nature of it can make the word addiction quite useful for some people to take the condition seriously.
+Addiction is often looked at in studies centred on dopamine and whether something stimulates its production and therefore makes the person want more and more of it.
+However, reading some of the literature on addiction I’ve found that it’s all a bit tenuous as dopamine is produced by lots of nice things like running or breastfeeding which doesn’t necessarily make a person behave compulsively.
+For me what’s important is not whether gaming is physiologically addictive or not, but more that for some people compulsive gaming can have a very negative impact on their lives and the word ‘addiction’ helps them describe their feelings and importantly to also get other to take their problems seriously.

-So, what makes it an addiction?
-Having read through various papers as well as speaking to Joe Tulasiewicz, a PhD student at UCL researching internet addiction, it’s less about the number of hours spent gaming but how it is affecting the rest of the players lives.
+So, if it’s not that helpful to think about dopamine production how can we define when gaming has become addictive?
+Having read through various papers as well as speaking to Joe Tulasiewicz, a PhD student at UCL researching internet addiction, it’s seems like it’s less about the number of hours spent gaming but how it is affecting the rest of the players lives.
 Is gaming all they really want to do?
 Do they avoid activities that will take them away from gaming?
 Is it paradoxically not that much fun for them, ie they’re not particularly happy when gaming?
-If the answer is yes then perhaps they have a problem.
+If the answer is yes then perhaps, they have a problem.

 There’s a great study on gambling addiction in Las Vegas, titled Addiction by Design by Natasha Dow Schull which has become a keystone in understanding all sorts of digital addictions.
+It might also be useful here when trying to understand our kids and their relationships with gaming.
 Most gambling addicts in Las Vegas are addicted to the machines, the digital one arm bandits (it is also where the majority of casinos make their money) and one of the most striking findings is that they’re not interested in winning money.
 Gamblers tell Dow Schull that the aim of playing is to get ‘into the zone’, where nothing else matters and they can forget about everything for a while.
 This goes against the idea that gambling is about highs and lows and always hoping to win big.
 The aim is not to win big but to play in such a way that they get to lose themselves for a while and it’s this feeling that is so compelling.
 This is why we scroll through social media for so long, not because it’s great, or we want to find a really great post to get stuck into but to just generally while away some time on nothing too taxing or too engaging.
 It’s because it’s not that stimulating that we keep scrolling.
 The same goes for gaming, where players often find themselves in a sort of fugue state where the player is not really themselves nor in the space they’re playing in but ‘in the zone’.

 This is something we can think about with our kids at home.
 How easy is it for your kids to play video games rather than do something else?
 When our kids are at home perhaps we need to acknowledge how we have arranged our rooms, what alternatives are on offer and how much easier we have made gaming as opposed to other activities.
 I for one know that my kids room is often untidy, making the floor less usable for playing and the living room is big and largely absent of anything to do except watch TV or be on a device of some kind.
 So that’s where the often end up being.
 Seeing as we’ve built a society in which kids are rarely let outside to roam or wander, then gaming becomes one of a limited number of options for occupying them.
 Perhaps we can make other activities easier to do and their rooms nicer to be in rather than retreat from?